ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

   (`F`/`M`), alongside `channel`, `channel_canonical`, `channel_marker`, and
   `channel_wavelength_nm` columns in every table so downstream comparisons between cohorts and markers remain traceable.
+- Automatically launches `simple_channel_projections.py` when the required exports are absent so the analysis can run from a clean data directory.
 - Statistical testing relies on `scipy` (Welch t-tests and Mann-Whitney U).
 If the module is missing, install it in the Conda environment used for the analysis.